 Founded in 2016 by Timothy Stokes, OnlyFans is a subscription based online platform where creators can post content of their choosing—ranging from fitness videos and recipes to NSFW images and videos.
 Subscribers can access this content through a paywall that includes a monthly fee, with the platform itself taking a 20% cut of creators' earnings.
 The site is infamous for its pornographic content, garnering a 75% uptick in creator sign–ups in early April following coronavirus shutdowns worldwide.
 As countries around the world plunged into tidal waves of unemployment and recessions, OnlyFans, for many, became a mechanism of staying afloat.

-Rosie Nguyen (W'20), who graduated from Wharton this past spring, is in the top 1% of all creators on OnlyFans.
+A recent Wharton graduate who goes by the internet pseudonym Jasmine Rice (W'20) is in the top 1% of all creators on OnlyFans.
 She cites the pandemic as being one of the primary reasons for a boost in her OnlyFan's popularity.
 "With COVID hitting and everyone starting to stay home, there was suddenly a ton of free time, and that's what people ended up doing," she says."
 Essentially, with the advent of social distancing norms and mandates to 'stay home', there was a concurrent rise in people seeking pleasure through digitized means—a recent survey on sex and relationships during the lockdown found that 34% of women were more open to the idea of exchanging nudes, and that men were more likely to send explicit pictures than they were before social distancing was introduced.

 Moreover, OnlyFans seems to hold the promise of authenticity.
 It feigns intimacy through the direct relationship content creators hold with their subscribers, with no intermediaries other than the site itself.
 This particular virtue also contributed to its meteoric traction: in the midst of a global disaster, people seemed to crave realism over the 'picture–perfect' mirages associated with sponsored content.